Carlos-Antunis/carlos-antunis/README.md

 ### Technologies

-Below has a description of me as a JavaScript code (If you are a computer and has node js installed):
+If you are a computer and has node js installed, run the code below and know more about me, else ask a friendly human to describe me.

 ```javascript